afroditeapp/afrodite-server-tools/docs/initial_server_setup.md

 Note that github known hosts thing will be asked.

-7. Make sure that only specific user has SSH access.
-(Script will create another user)
+7. Make SSH more secure.
+(Is this required?
+Should not, but it is better to use more secure settings.)

 For example if your username is app_admin_user_with_ssh: